Andrew Seth Pringle-Pattison

-Andrew Seth, FBA, DCL (1856, Edinburgh – 1931, The Haining, Selkirkshire), who changed his name to Andrew Seth Pringle-Pattison in 1898 to fulfill the terms of a bequest, was a Scottish philosopher.
+Andrew Seth, FBA (1856–1931), who changed his name to Andrew Seth Pringle-Pattison in 1898 to fulfill the terms of a bequest, was a Scottish philosopher.

 His brother was James Seth, also a philosopher.

 Early life and education

 Their father, Smith Kinmont Seth, was the son of a farmer from Fife and a bank clerk in the head office of the Commercial Bank of Scotland.
 Their mother, Margaret, was the daughter of Andrew Little a farmer from Berwickshire.
 An elder brother died in infancy.

 Seth was educated at High School and the University of Edinburgh.
 In 1878 he was awarded a Hibbert Travelling Fellowship.
 He spent two years abroad, chiefly at German universities.
 On his return in 1880 he was appointed assistant to Professor Campbell Fraser, Professor of Logic and Metaphysics at Edinburgh.
 He became Balfour Lecturer in Philosophy in 1883.
 From 1883 to 1887 he was Professor of Logic and Philosophy at the newly created University College of Cardiff.
 He returned to Scotland in 1887 when he was appointed Professor of Logic, Rhetoric and Metaphysics at St Andrews (1887–91).
 He was Gifford Lecturer, University of Aberdeen, 1911–13, Hibbert Lecturer (1921) and Gifford Lecturer, University of Edinburgh (1921–23).

 Pringle-Pattison received the degree Doctor of Civil Law (DCL) honoris causa from the University of Durham in June 1902.